 NCSI uses strict identity verification methods in order to ensure that background screens are thorough and for the correct individual.
 The SSN required is only used for identity verification, and is not utilized in any other manner (ie: credit reports).
 US Lacrosse does not have access to any personal information that is provided to NCSI for the background screening, and NCSI employs multiple safeguards and security measures to protect personal information that is provided.
 For more information on NCSI and its security measures, please visit www.nscisafe.com.

 Are background checks required by other youth organizations?

 All national governing bodies in the Olympic movement require national background checks.
 Future recognition of US Lacrosse as a national governing body by the USOC requires this same compliance.
 Additionally, most schools, places of worship, and youth-serving organizations require some type of screening, though many are not national.
-New federal requirements (Public Law No. 115-126, US Safe Sport Act) also mandate training for coaches about being mandatory reporters, and US Lacrosse is working to develop these resources.

 What happens if I am found to have disqualifying criterion on my background screening?